Ibragim Todashev: Todashev's questioning and death

-Authorities have confirmed that the agent fired six times.
+In June 2013, authorities said that the agent had fired six times.

-A police report states that the FBI confiscated "some kind of stick" along with a computer and some other items.
+A police report stated that the FBI confiscated "some kind of stick" along with a computer and some other items.
 The FBI established a post-shooting incident-review team to investigate the shooting.

 Todashev's body was flown to Russia on June 20 by his American widow and his father; he was buried in a Muslim cemetery in Grozny on June 29.
-On July 16, the release of Todashev's autopsy report, completed by a Florida medical examiner's office, was blocked by the FBI because the "case was still under active investigation."
+On July 16, the release of Todashev's autopsy report, completed by a Florida medical examiner's office, was blocked by the FBI because the "case was still under active investigation".

-Allegations of civil rights violations and excessive use of force
+Calls for investigation and allegations of civil rights violations and excessive use of force

-On May 29, the Council on American–Islamic Relations (CAIR), an American Islamic civil liberties group, held a news conference in Orlando at which it presented photographs of Todashev's body which it said showed that he was shot seven times, once in the head.
-CAIR asked the Department of Justice (DOJ) for an investigation separate from the FBI investigation into the shooting to determine whether the FBI violated Todashev's civil rights.
-A DOJ spokesman said that they would determine whether an investigation by the Civil Rights Division is warranted.
-The FBI immediately responded by releasing a statement saying: "The FBI takes very seriously any shooting incidents involving our agents, and as such, we have an effective, time-tested process for addressing them internally.
+On May 29, 2013, the FBI confirmed that Todashev was unarmed and not grabbing a samurai sword as some earlier reports had said, while saying: "The FBI takes very seriously any shooting incidents involving our agents, and as such, we have an effective, time-tested process for addressing them internally.
 The review process is thorough and objective and conducted as expeditiously as possible under the circumstances."

+On the same day, the Council on American–Islamic Relations (CAIR), an American Islamic civil liberties group, held a news conference in Orlando at which it presented photographs of Todashev's body which it said showed that he was shot seven times, once in the head.
+CAIR asked the DOJ for an investigation separate from the FBI investigation into the shooting to determine whether the FBI violated Todashev's civil rights.

+On May 30, The Washington Post published an editorial arguing that "answers are needed" about Todashev's death: "With the eyes of the world once again on the United States' response to an act of terrorism and its treatment of foreign nationals, the last thing the U.S. government needs to do is fuel wild conspiracy theories by releasing too little information or investigating too slowly."

+On June 4, the American Civil Liberties Union (ACLU) called for an independent investigation into the shooting.
+Michael German, a former FBI agent and ACLU's counsel on national security, immigration and privacy, said: "What became concerning is that different stories... were coming out.
+They need to correct the record—both for the protection of the people in the community and for the protection of the law enforcement officers."

+A DOJ spokesman said that they would determine whether an investigation by the DOJ Civil Rights Division was warranted.
 In early August, the DOJ finished a preliminary probe into Todashev's death.
 Executive director of CAIR-Florida Hassan Shibly said: "It was the FBI agent who shot all of the bullets.
 If this were a survival shooting, typically all of the officers will draw their weapons," adding that "sympathetic" federal sources within the DOJ and FBI assured CAIR that Todashev was unarmed.